Battle of Highbury: Second half

 However, Italy were not World Champions for nothing and after half time, despite the handicap of ten men, took the game to England.
 Giuseppe Meazza scored twice, and was only denied an equaliser by the woodwork and a series of saves from England's athletic goalkeeper, Frank Moss.
 Copping, England's "hardman", took the man of the match award with a strong fighting and tackling display in midfield.

-The match settled nothing; although the English could claim a win and unofficial crown, the Italians claimed they had been handicapped for virtually the entire match by being a man down, and that England had scored only within the few minutes in which its stronger defender had been injured and not able to run.
+The match settled nothing; although the English could claim a win and unofficial crown, the Italians claimed they had been handicapped for virtually the entire match by being a man down, and that England had scored only within the few minutes in which its strongest defender had been injured and not able to run.
 For this reason and despite the loss, in Italy the team players are still celebrated as "The Lions of Highbury".
 One thing that could not be contested was the violent nature of the match; the FA considered withdrawing from all internationals as a result, while Matthews would later recount that it was the most violent match of his long career.

 England wore a white shirt and navy blue shorts.
 Italy wore traditional blue shirts and white shorts.